rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

 Software Foundation Subversion
 Server](http://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types).

-**Note**: The formatting in the preceding link might not be entirely correctly for use in an **.htaccess** file.
+**Note**: The formatting in the preceding link might not be entirely correct for use in an **.htaccess** file.

 ### Force SSL on your PHP site